Sibongiseni Ngcobo: Parliamentary career

 For the 2019 general elections, he was placed ninth on the DA's list of KwaZulu-Natal candidates for the National Assembly.
 He was ranked low on the DA's list of candidates for the KwaZulu-Natal Legislature.
 After the election, Ngcobo was nominated to the National Assembly.
 Ngcobo was sworn in as an MP on 22 May 2019.
-He is currently the youngest member of the National Assembly and the second-youngest MP of both houses.
+At the time, he was youngest member of the National Assembly and the second-youngest MP of both houses.
 The youngest MP of both houses is Itumeleng Ntsube of the ruling African National Congress, who serves in the National Council of Provinces, the upper house.

-As of June 2019, Ngcobo serves as an alternate member of the Portfolio Committee on Women, Youth and People with Disabilities.
+In June 2019, Ngcobo was appointed an alternate member of the Portfolio Committee on Women, Youth and People with Disabilities.

+Ngcobo became an additional member of the Higher Education, Science and Innovation on 21 April 2023.
+He was ranked too low on the DA's list to secure reelection in 2024.